alahye/Bellabeat-cases-study/README.md

 # Bellabeat-cases-study
-Exploratory Data Analysis on Bellabeat fitness tracker products using R. Capstone project from Google Data Analytics Professional Certification
+This repository contains an exploratory Data Analysis on Bellabeat fitness tracker products using R. for Google Data Analytics Professional Certification Capstone project

 ## Introduction and background
 This is a Capstone Project for the Google Data Analytics Professional Certificate.